xavi101/EmpInnUPF/yourBusiness/README.md

 *First* this is an optional exercice, so you are encouraged to get through today.

-*Second* Edit a file with your answers, be sure the name of the file is your public_keyBuss.txt (i.e. 57843651Buss.txt)
+*Second* Edit a NEW file with your answers, be sure the name of the file is your public_keyBuss.txt (i.e. 57843651Buss.txt)

 Here are some questions you should be able to resolve with no big problems.